 The dial and the extra remote ensure accurate and effortless temperature control.

-The technology used for this heater makes sure that there are no temperature peaks because they result in wastage of energy.
+The technology used for this heater ensures no temperature peaks because they result in waste of energy.
 It keeps the switching differential at a minimum for significant energy savings.

 This heater has a dual function.
 Therefore, you can use it in summer as well for air circulation.
-This air circulation is essential for the pollination of several vegetables and flowers in your greenhouse.
+This air circulation is essential for pollinating several vegetables and flowers in your greenhouse.

 The dimensions for the heater are 11 x 8 x 12.5 inches.
-Although it’s designed for heating greenhouses, because of the portability, you can use it in your garage, workshop, or storeroom.
+Although it’s designed for heating greenhouses, you can use it in your garage, workshop, or storeroom because of its portability.

 - Easy to move with the top handle

 - Powerful heater with 5118 BTU/ 1500 W heating output